How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Zero Trust doesn't mean denying access in a crisis—it means ensuring access is justified, controlled, and auditable:

-During a disaster drill, one hospital used PIAM to grant temporary access to the ICU for emergency staff while maintaining strict access to pharmacy and maternity units.
+Example: During a disaster drill, one hospital used PIAM to grant temporary access to the ICU for emergency staff while maintaining strict access to pharmacy and maternity units.

 6. Tamper-Proof Audit Trails for Continuous Compliance